 Generally, it is recommended to harvest the seeds when they plump and hang straight down from the stem (see above) and just before they begin to darken and brown.
 Use gloves – remember they are called stinging nettles for good reason!
 I cut the whole stems then hang them for a few days to give the bugs a chance to escape.
 Once dry, I strip off the strands of seeds and then rub them through these flat baskets which work perfectly!
 You can also use a sieve of course.

 Dandelion flowers are my sister in law’s favourite weed which is why they made it into this bar.
 But they are also mildly sweet, a good source of vitamins A, B, and C, beta-carotene, iron, zinc, potassium and a superb source of lecithin – which is believed to support brain function and the liver.
 But please only choose only dandelions you are certain haven’t been sprayed with chemicals.
 Try your own backyard or friends as roadside or park dandelions are not recommended!
-Also if you can’t find dandelions try calendula petals, they’re beautiful, add colour and taken internally are wonderful for helping soothe the digestive track.
+Also if you can’t find dandelions try calendula petals, they’re beautiful, add colour and taken internally are wonderful for helping soothe the digestive tract.
 As is the ginger – which gives this bar a little tasty zing and heat!